Hiroshi123/automatic-differentiation/haskell/README.md

 install Glasgow haskell (GHC) on your computer.

+`runghc Main.hs`

-go to interpreter typing
+or go to interpreter then typing

-`ghci`

-&

-`main`
+`ghci` & `main`

 which will show you pairs of original expression & derivatives of 'x'

 Note the last example which has multiple variables does not work out properly.

-( Intentionally added for current scope. )
+( Intentionally added for indication of current scope. )

 # Explanation

-For logic on Ad.hs

-Check the slides out on /doc/ad_slides.pdf
+For logic on Ad.hs, check slides on /doc/ad_slides.pdf out

-For other code, please refer comments in between lines.
+For other code, please refer to the comments in between lines.

+# Comments

+I removed Parser ( lex & Syntax analysis ) for brevity.